 Companies must however notify the shareholders of any changes in the shareholdings of the company and also keep a record of the updated shareholder list.
 With electronic shares, this can be achieved seamlessly all online with notifications to shareholders via email; greatly reducing the time and cost needed to keep the cap table of a company up to date.

-- Uncertified shares are shares that are tracked and represented in the books of a company.
+- Uncertificated shares are shares that are tracked and represented in the books of a company.
 These shares are recorded in the company as a “book entry”, and are not represented with a paper certificate.
 The shareholders would be updated of their ownership by the company, the company’s transfer agent/broker with an account statement or updates on their system.

 Drawbacks of Paper Stock Certificates

 Within the past few decades, companies have slowly moved things into the digital world.
 Not only are paper certificates less convenient for companies, but it’s also more expensive.
-These are just a few examples of the drawbacks of paper stocks certificates:
+These are just a few examples of the drawbacks of paper stock certificates:

 They can be easily lost or stolen